lbrenman/grpc-objectstore-mock-server/README.md

-# gRPC ObjectStore — watch demo on Fly.io
+# gRPC ObjectStore on Fly.io

-> A minimal gRPC service with a Kubernetes-style **watch** pattern: open a
-> server-streaming `WatchObjects` call in one terminal, create/delete objects
-> from another, and see events arrive on the stream in real time.
+A minimal gRPC service with a Kubernetes-style **watch** pattern: open a server-streaming `WatchObjects` call in one terminal, create/delete objects from another, and see events arrive on the stream in real time.

 ## What's inside